thinkaboutcode/knowledge-base/devops_kafka_cheatsheet.md

 **SSL**: Encryption with optional client authentication.
 Best for secure communication without SASL.
 **SASL_PLAINTEXT**: Authentication only (via SASL).
 Suitable for trusted environments without encryption.
 **SASL_SSL**: Full security (encryption + authentication).
 Best for production environments requiring both.

+---

+# Kafka Connect - Connector Storage

+In Kafka, connectors created through **Kafka Connect** (the framework for integrating Kafka with external systems) are saved in **Kafka's internal topics**.
+These topics store the configuration and status of connectors, tasks, and other related information.

+## Key Kafka Internal Topics for Connectors

+1. **`connect-configs`**:
+  - This topic stores the configurations of the **connectors**.
+Each connector configuration, including its settings and parameters, is stored as a message in this topic.

+2. **`connect-offsets`**:
+  - This topic stores the **offsets** for the source connectors.
+It tracks the progress of data ingestion or extraction (i.e., where the connector left off in processing data).
+  - For source connectors, this helps ensure that data is correctly read from the source system starting from the right place after a restart.

+3. **`connect-status`**:
+  - This topic stores the **status** of each connector and task.
+It includes information like whether the connector is running, stopped, or failed, along with any error messages.
+  - It is used to track the health of connectors and their tasks.

+## How Kafka Connect Works with These Topics

+- **Connector Configuration**: When you create a connector using the Kafka Connect REST API (e.g., `POST /connectors`), the configuration is stored in the `connect-configs` topic.
+- **Connector Offsets**: For source connectors, the offset information (i.e., where the connector last processed data) is saved in the `connect-offsets` topic.
+- **Connector Status**: The status of connectors and tasks (running, failed, etc.) is saved in the `connect-status` topic.

+## Kafka Internal Topics and Retention

+These internal topics are managed automatically by Kafka, but you can configure their retention policies.
+By default, the retention period is set to **forever**, but it is possible to set an appropriate retention period based on your use case using the `log.retention.ms` configuration for these topics.

+## Example of Connector Topic Storage

+1. When you deploy a **source connector**, the connector configuration is stored in `connect-configs`.
+2. As the connector reads data from an external system, its offsets are tracked in the `connect-offsets` topic.
+3. The **status** of each connector (running, stopped, etc.) is stored in `connect-status` to monitor the connector's state.

+## Conclusion

+When creating connectors in Kafka Connect, the configurations, offsets, and statuses of the connectors are stored in Kafka’s internal topics: `connect-configs`, `connect-offsets`, and `connect-status`.
+These topics allow Kafka Connect to manage, track, and monitor the lifecycle of connectors and their tasks.